conan-io/conan-io.github.io/_posts/2019-07-15-New-conan-release-1-17.markdown

 - Compute the packages that have to be rebuilt in order to achieve the result of a given lockfile: ``conan graph build-order``

 Check the full reference of the commands in the [documentation](https://docs.conan.io/en/latest/reference/commands/misc/graph.html).
+You will also find a full example using lockfiles here: https://github.com/conan-io/examples#lockfiles

 ## Package ID modes for recipe and package revisions